cian-ps/portfolio/README.md

 ### 1. Customer Behavior Analysis

-Building a data dashboard with `Plotly Dash`, a Python framework for building data web-apps.
+Building a data dashboard with Plotly Dash, a Python framework for building data web-apps.

 **Goal**: Analyzing how customers engage with the *'365 Data Science'* online learning platform and building an interactive dashboard with Plotly Dash.